 - Like a Son to Me: Beowulf to Hrothgar.

 - Mama Bear: Grendel's mother, as usual.
 However, here, she's also a Grandma Bear, as she fights Beowulf to protect her grandson, Grendel's offspring with Selma.

 - Magic Realism: Most of the events in the film are quite grounded and there is not really anything supernatural about Grendel.
 But the sea-hag is 100% real.

 - Not Even Bothering Withthe Accent: With the exception of Eddie Marsan, all the actor's speak with their natural accents be they Scottish, Canadian or Icelandic.
 Skarsgård speaks in a broad american accent, but that's just the way he speaks english.

 - Super Strength: Averted.
 Grendel is stronger than all the other characters, but not inhumanly.

-- Ye Olde Butcherede Englishe: The entire dialoge is like this.
+- Ye Olde Butcherede Englishe: The entire dialogue is like this.

 - You Can Talk?: When he meets Grendel, Beowulf is surprised to hear the troll speak words.